 After taking a brake from painting the design on that wall, I'm now ready to continue working on updating the kids bathroom.

-This time I decided I wanted to create a very shallow shelf to put right behind the door.
+This time I decided to create a very shallow shelf to put right behind the door.
 It would serve two purposes, decorative and storage item.

-I had that mirror, the one at the right, to kind of fill that empty space, I didn't like it!
+I had that mirror, the one at the right, to kind of fill that empty space but I didn't like it.
 The other one on the left is the medicine cabinet, it's storage space, than means it stays.

 And this is the way the wall looks after painting the geometric design, for instructions on how to do that you can click HERE.